stijn-dejongh/lovecraft_public_domain/raw_converts/de.md

 shocked edicts of the priests and lawgivers against it and that all of these were locked up with frightened care by custodians who had ventured to begin a reading of the hateful black-letter.
 But now, at last, he had not only found an accessible copy but had made it his own at a ludicrously low figure.
-It was at a Jew&rsquo;s shop in the squalid precincts of Clare Market, where he had often bought strange things before, and he almost fancied the gnarled old Levite smiled amidst tangles of beard as the great discovery was made.
+It was at a Jew's shop in the squalid precincts of Clare Market, where he had often bought strange things before, and he almost fancied the gnarled old Levite smiled amidst tangles of beard as the great discovery was made.
 The bulky leather cover with the brass clasp had been so prominently visible, and the price was so absurdly slight.